Skip to content

 Which-Key Integration

-Press <Space> and wait 500ms to see all available commands grouped by functionality:
+Press <Space> (500ms delay) to view commands grouped by functionality:

 • B: Buffer operations